obsidianmd/obsidian-help/en/How to/Add aliases to note.md

 ### Link with aliases

-Once you've set aliases for a file, you can write `[[alises]]` to link to the original page.
+Once you've set aliases for a file, you can write `[[alias]]` to link to the original page.
 A redirect icon will show up in the auto-complete list like so:

 ![[Insert alises.png]]